apache/fury/docs/protocols/java_object_graph_spec.md

 Map iteration is too expensive, Fury can't compute the header like for collection before since it introduce [considerable overhead](https://github.com/alipay/fury/issues/925).
 Users can use `MapFieldInfo` annotation to provide header in advance.
-Otherwise Fury will use first key-value pair to predict header optimistically, and update the chunk header if predict failed at some pair.
+Otherwise Fury will use first key-value pair to predict header optimistically, and update the chunk header if the prediction failed at some pair.

 Fury will serialize map chunk by chunk, every chunk has 127 pairs at most.